courtney-rosenthal/python-examples/SETUP.md

     cd ../icons
     wget https://raw.githubusercontent.com/mu-editor/mu/master/conf/mu.codewith.editor.png

+Finally:

-Select "Search your computer" in the launcher.
-(That's the top-most Ubuntu icon.)
+* Select "Search your computer" in the launcher.

-Search for: mu
+* Search for: mu

-Launch it.
+* Launch it.

-The application should launch and the "mu" icon should appear in the launcher.
+* The application should launch and the "mu" icon should appear in the launcher dock.

-Right-click the launcher and select "Lock to launcher."
+* Right-click the icon in the launcher dock and select "Lock to launcher."